major/yotagrabber/README.md

 # yotagrabber

 This is a work in progress to get inventory data from Toyota's GraphQL endpoints.
+I'm using the same endpoints for data on [Lexus vehicles](https://github.com/major/lexgrabber) as well.

 **This project is not affiliated with or endorsed by Toyota.**